 Historic Preservation Fund Grants-In-Aid

-To provide FORMULA grants to States, Tribes, Territories, the Freely Associated States, the District of Columbia, Certified Local Governments, and other applicants as defined by Congress, to assist in the identification, evaluation, and protection of historic properties by such means as education, survey, planning, technical assistance, preservation, documentation, and financial incentives like grants and tax credits available for historic properties.
-To provide PROJECT grants to eligible grantees to provide for the identification, evaluation, and protection of historic properties as defined by Congress.
+To provide congressionally mandated grants to States, Tribes, Territories, the Freely Associated States, the District of Columbia, Certified Local Governments, and other applicants as defined by Congress, to assist in the identification, evaluation, and protection of historic properties by such means as education, survey, planning, technical assistance, preservation, documentation, and financial incentives like grants and tax credits available for historic properties.
+Congressionally mandated grants may be in the form of formula grants or congressionally directed spending in the form of community-project funding.

 General information about this opportunity